Google Dialogflow, Amazon Lex, Rasa, IBM Watson Assistant, Microsoft Bot – Which Chatbot Platform is Best for your Organization?

 The Azure Bot framework comes with a caveat that requires a considerable amount of computer coding for implementing a conversational AI interface.
 At times, a developer has to write a lot of computer code even to implement a basic function with the Azure Bot framework.

-Conclusion: What’s the Best Chatbot Platform for your Mobile/Web App?
+Conclusion: What’s the Best Chatbot Platform for Your Mobile/Web App?

 Facebook